-> One great advantage of storing data as record is each record can vary in length.
-This allow us to save data in a more compact way if compact algorithm is available for a certain kind of data.
+One great advantage of storing data as the record is each record can vary in length.
+This allows us to save data in a more compact way if a compact algorithm is available for a certain kind of data.
 For example, we can use JPEG format to save image data.
 The packed data will be much smaller compared with storing in RGB value.
-We can take ImageNet_1K dataset as an example, if we store the data in 3 * 256 * 256 raw rgb value, the dataset may occupy more than 200G, while if we stored the data after compacting into JPEG, it only occupies about 35G disk space.
+We can take ImageNet_1K dataset as an example, if we store the data in 3 * 256 * 256 raw RGB value, the dataset may occupy more than 200G, while if we stored the data after compacting into JPEG, it only occupies about 35G disk space.
 It may greatly reduce the cost of reading disk.

-> Here’s an example of Image binary recordIO: We first resize the image into 256 * 256, then compact it into JPEG format, after that we save the header which indicates the index and label for that image to construct the Data field of a record.
+Here’s an example of Image binary recordIO: We first resize the image into 256 * 256, then compact it into JPEG format, after that, we save the header which indicates the index and label for that image to construct the Data field of a record.
 Then pack several images together into a file.

-> Access Arbitrary Parts Of Data¶
+Access Arbitrary Parts Of Data¶

 The desired behavior of data loading could be: the packed data can be logically sliced into arbitrary numbers of partitions, no matter how many physical packed data files there are.